julijan/structured/README.md

 ### Session
 Session allows you to store temporary data for the users of your web application.
 You don't need to create an instance of Session, you will always use the instance `Application.session`.

-Session data is tied to a visitor via sessionId, which is always available on `RequestContext`, which means you can interact with session data from routes and server side code of your components.
+Session data is tied to a visitor via sessionId, which is always available on `RequestContext`, which means you can interact with session data from routes and server side part of your components.

 **Configuration**\
 `StructuredConfig`.`session`: